nodatime/nodatime/src/docs/userguide/markdown/type-choices.md

+---
+layout: userguide
-Choosing (and converting) between types
+title: Choosing (and converting) between types
+category: core
+---

 This is a companion page to the
 ["core concepts quick reference"](concepts.html), and ["core types"](core-types.html)